saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ---
-id: docker-node-setup
+id: full-node-docker
-title: Run Avail Node using Docker
+title: How to Run a Full Node using Docker
-sidebar_label: Run Docker Fullnode
+sidebar_label: Run a Full Node Using Docker
-sidebar_position: 4
+sidebar_position: 2
-description: Learn how to run an Avail full node on Docker
+description: "Learn how to run an Avail full node using Docker."
 keywords:
   - docs
   - avail